 An estimated 80% of CMMS implementations fail to meet expectations due to a lack of post-sale training and implementation support.
 To avoid being part of this statistic, it is important to select a CMMS provider that provides more than just software, but also has robust training options, implementation support, consulting services, and account management that fits your schedule and preferences.

 4. Locally Hosted vs. Cloud Based

 There are two different types of CMMS models: Software-as-a-Service (SaaS) and a locally hosted model.
 Though locally hosted solutions were more popular when CMMS first arrived on the market, the web-based, Software-as-a-Service (SaaS) model provides a lower Total Cost of Ownership (TCO).
 SaaS solutions also provide a more rapid implementation process, require less IT with automatic updates, and allow users to access their CMMS anytime, anywhere through mobile devices.

-Establishing an effective asset hierarchy is an important step in organising and structuring your CMMS data.
-Each organisation requires a different data structure, so it is vital to ensure that your CMMS solution supports your data organisation needs.
+Establishing an effective asset hierarchy is an important step in organizing and structuring your CMMS data.
+Each organization requires a different data structure, so it is vital to ensure that your CMMS solution supports your data organization needs.

 6. Customer Success

 CMMS providers should be fully committed to customer success.
 Part of what makes an implementation and go-live successful is a partnership between an organization and its CMMS provider.
 A successful CMMS implementation is challenging without the help of specialists to track and guide you throughout all stages of the journey.